hubiquitus/hubiquitus4java/README.md

 ## How to install

 First of all, clone the project.
-Tap the following command in terminal :
+Tap the following command in terminal(Linux) or in Powershell(Windows) :

 ```js
 git clone git://github.com/hubiquitus/hubiquitus4java.git